nowzoo/nowzoo.firebase.utils/README.md

 #  NowZoo Firebase Utilities

-Several utilities for using Firebase with Angular and angularfire.
+Several utilities for using Firebase with Angular and <a  href="https://github.com/firebase/angularfire">angularfire</a>.

 Usage: